Canadian Car and Foundry: First World War

-Canadian Car and Foundry had a contract to build twelve minesweepers for the French Navy.
-The vessels were completed in October and November 1918—before the war ended, but too late to see operational service.
+Canadian Car and Foundry had a contract to build 12 Navarin-class minesweepers for the French Navy.
+The vessels were completed in the fall of 1918—before the war ended, but too late to see operational service.
 Two of the vessels, the Inkerman and Cerisoles, were lost in a November gale, on Lake Superior, on their maiden voyage.
 Other vessels were sold into civilian service.

+The government of the Russian Soviet Republic ordered 500 bogie tank cars.
+They were shipped from Montreal to Novorossiysk on Canadian Merchant Navy steamships at the end of 1921.

 Second World War

 By 1939, with war on the horizon, Canadian Car & Foundry and its Chief Engineer, Elsie MacGill, were contracted by the Royal Air Force to produce the Hawker Hurricane (Marks X, XI and XII).
 Refinements introduced by MacGill on the Hurricane included skis and de-icing gear.
 When the production of the Hurricane was complete in 1943, CC&F's workforce of 4,500 (half of them women) had built over 1,400 aircraft, about 10% of all Hurricanes built.

 Following the success of the Hurricane contract, CC&F sought out and received a production order for the Curtiss SB2C Helldiver.
 Eventually, 834 Helldivers were produced by CC&F in various versions from SBW-1, SBW-1B, SBW-3,SBW-4E and SBW-5.
 Some of the Curtiss divebombers were sent directly to the Royal Navy under Lend-Lease arrangements.
 CC&F also built the North American Harvard under licence, many of the aircraft being supplied to European air forces to train post war military pilots.

 In 1944, the Canadian Car & Foundry built a revolutionary new aircraft in its Montreal shops - the Burnelli CBY-3, also called the Loadmaster.
 There were two examples built of an aerofoil-fuselage design originally developed by Vincent J. Burnelli.
 The CBY-3 was never to enter full-scale production and was cancelled less than one year later.

 The work of Canadian women building fighter and bomber aircraft at the plant during the Second World War is documented in the 1999 National Film Board of Canada documentary film Rosies of the North.